 A risk factor that the authors address on the institutional level is the avoidance or absence of discussions about sex.
-2 Caregivers avoid the subject as they feel it as inappropriate and believe they will encourage young people to become sexually active when they do.
+Caregivers avoid the subject as they feel it as inappropriate and believe they will encourage young people to become sexually active when they do.
 "Taboos around frank discussions of sex may create an environment where children are uncertain about what is and what is not appropriate or abusive" (page 70).
 Also, the lack of expertise on how to best serve children with histories of abuse is noted as a risk factor and an important factor in avoiding discussions on the topic of sex and sexual abuse.
 Another concern of staff is "how to interact physically with a child, without it being misconstrued as sexual" (pag 70).
 Also, the inadequate resources and lack of coaching and supervision of staff in residential care turns out to be a risk factor.

 It is suggested in a literature review of Timmerman & Schreuder (2014) that the avoidance of the subject of sex and sexuality is in many out-of-home care settings related to a 'sexist' attitude that 'boys will be boys' and that force is a normal part of male sexuality.
 This is an important factor in peer-to-peer-abuse.
 Further, "a culture of silence regarding sex and sexual abuse" may lead to the idea that "sexual exploration includes sexually aggressive and - abusive behaviours" (Kaufman & Erooga, 2016, page 71).
 Both in foster- and kinship care and in residential care, regular visits by the child's social worker, turs out to be an important protective factor.
 It facilitates disclosure of abuse.
-But even more important as a protective factor is a 'common language' or 'vision' on sex education and the
+But even more important as a protective factor is a 'common language' or 'vision' on sex education and the prevention of abuse in a facility.
+When it is clear (for children as well as professionals) what is and what is not appropriate, children feel more safe and sure to ask for help.

-1 It is important to realise that Kaufman & Erooga's study is focused on a broad range of 'institutions', which includes not only residential and foster care, but also schools, sporting clubs, religious organisations and for instance day care centres for young children.
+&lt;sup>1 It is important to realise that Kaufman & Erooga's study is focused on a broad range of 'institutions', which includes not only residential and foster care, but also schools, sporting clubs, religious organisations and for instance day care centres for young children.
 For this chapter we only report on the factors reported on out-of-home care (page 69-74).
 The authors note that little research is available on home-based family care, like foster of kinship care (page 69).

-2 See also Timmerman et.al.(2012) on this subject
+&lt;sup>2 See also Timmerman et.al.(2008) on this subject